silvershine157/ML-Demos/pytorch/training/listen_attend_spell/README.md

 # Listen, Attend and Spell

-Implementation for "Listen, Attend and Spell" ,a paper by W. Chan et al.
+<br>Implementation for "Listen, Attend and Spell" ,a paper by W. Chan et al.
-Dataset: LibriSpeech
+<br>Dataset: LibriSpeech
+<br>Generate each character sequentially.